GPS on Construction Sites: How to Survey Accurately Without Errors - ProTRACK

 GPS on Construction Sites: How to Survey Accurately Without Errors

-Why accurate surveying is essential on site
+Why precise surveying is essential on site

-This guide will explain how GPS works on site, how to use it, and why it can be useful together with other digital tools like ProTRACK and Matterport.
+In this article, we’ll explain how GPS works on site, with a focus on ProTRACK, how to use it, and why it can be useful together with other digital tools like the Matterport laser scanner.

 How GPS works in construction

-With these tools, you can:
+With these tools you can:

 • measure the terrain before starting work,